 Click the Received (RX) link in the Error folder of the Monitoring menu to view the following graph of error packets received on the Switch.
-To select a port to view these statistics for, first select the Switch in the switch stack by using the Unit pull-down menu and then select the port by using the Port pull down menu.
+To select a port to view these statistics for, first select the line card in the chassis by using the Unit pull-down menu and then select the port by using the Port pull down menu.
 The user may also use the real-time graphic of the Switch and/or switch stack at the top of the web page by simply clicking on a port.